rei/rei-cedar-docs/docs/components/tooltip/README.md

                 "type": "string",
                 "description": "Adds a custom class to the tooltip content wrapper.
 Allows for overriding it's size, styling, etc."
               },
+              {
+                "name": "open",
+                "type": "boolean",
+                "description": "Used to programmatically control the tooltip state.
+Does not need to be set if you are using the `trigger` slot.
+See the Custom Trigger examples for more info."
+              },
             ],
             "slots": [
               {